its-Raz/The-Job-Advisor/README.md

 3. Run main.py

-4. Press 'Next' till you reach the last window, you can leave all fields empty but 'Locaiton','Profile URL', and 'Keywords', after filling them, press 'Next' till button is grayed out, then press 'Submit':
+4. Press `Next` till you reach the last window, you can leave all fields empty but `Locaiton`,`Profile URL`, and `Keywords`, after filling them, press `Next` till button is grayed out, then press `Submit`:

 |                    Image Example                        |
 | :------------------------------------------------------ |